How to Run Safe During the Coronavirus Pandemic

 - Wash your hands frequently with sanitizer or soap and water.

 - Sneeze and cough into a tissue, not your hand.
 Dispose of the tissue immediately.
+Immediately wash your hands with soap and water for at least 20 seconds.
+If soap and water are not readily available, clean your hands with a hand sanitiser.

 - Share recent travel history with doctors if you're coughing, sneezing or have breathing difficulties.